 Katherine is an American/French trilingual (English/French/German) marketing, communications and stakeholder relations has spanned roles in the United States, Germany and France.
-Before joining the EACC in 2019, she acted as Head of Strategic Communications for Accudyne Industries, Senior Advisor, Strategic Marketing & Development for the OECD’s International Energy Agency (IEA) and Head of European Marketing for Proudfoot of Management Consulting Group.
-She has a MA in Marketing & Brand Strategies from the Sorbonne/CELSA and a BA from Brown University.
+Before joining the EACC in 2019, she acted as Head of Strategic Communications for Accudyne Industries, Senior Advisor, Strategic Marketing & Development for the OECD’s International Energy Agency and Head of Marketing, Europe for Proudfoot Consulting.
+Katherine has a MA in Marketing & Brand Strategies from the Sorbonne/CELSA and a BA from Brown University.

-Before joining the EACC in 2018, Catherine Zdziechowski spent more than ten years in luxury hotels in the Marriott group.
+Before joining the EACC in 2018, Catherine spent more than ten years in luxury hotels in the Marriott group.
 She previously worked at Club Med as a Customer Relations Representative.
-Trilingual (French-Spanish-English), Catherine Zdziechowski has an undergraduate degree from UCLA and a professional qualification as a tourism and marketing project manager from the CNAM, Paris.
+Trilingual (French-Spanish-English), Catherine has an undergraduate degree from UCLA and a professional qualification as a tourism and marketing project manager from the CNAM, Paris.

 Our network was founded in Paris in 1926, originally as as the French-American Chamber of Commerce, renamed in 2003 as the European-American Chamber of Commerce.